emissary-ingress/emissary/docs/topics/running/ambassador-with-aws.md

 # Ambassador Edge Stack on AWS

 The Ambassador Edge Stack is a platform agnostic Kubernetes API gateway.
-It will run in any distribution of Kubernetes whether it is managed by a cloud provider or homegrown on bare-metal servers.
+It will run in any distribution of Kubernetes whether it is managed by a cloud provider or on homegrown bare-metal servers.

 This document serves as a reference for how different configuration options available when running Kubernetes in AWS.
 See [Installing Ambassador Edge Stack](../../user-guide/install/) for the various installation methods available.

 ## tl;dr Recommended Configuration:
 There are lot of configuration options available to you when running Ambassador in AWS.
 While you should read this entire document to understand what is best for you, the following is the recommended configuration when running Ambassador in AWS:

-It is recommended to terminate TLS at Ambassador so you can take advantage of all the tls configuration options available in Ambassador including setting the allowed tls versions, setting `alpn_protocol` options, enforcing http -> https redirection, and [automatic certificate management](../host-crd) in the Ambassador Edge Stack.
+It is recommended to terminate TLS at Ambassador so you can take advantage of all the TLS configuration options available in Ambassador including setting the allowed TLS versions, setting `alpn_protocol` options, enforcing HTTP -> HTTPS redirection, and [automatic certificate management](../host-crd) in the Ambassador Edge Stack.

-When terminating TLS at Ambassador, you should deploy a L4 NLB with the proxy protocol enabled for the best performance out of your load balancer while still preserving the client ip address.
+When terminating TLS at Ambassador, you should deploy a L4 [Network Load Balancer (NLB)](#network-load-balancer-nlb) with the proxy protocol enabled to get the best performance out of your load balancer while still preserving the client IP address.

-The following `Service` should be configured to deploy an NLB with cross zone load balancing enabled (see [Network Load Balancer (NLB(#network-load-balancer-nlb) for caveat on the cross-zone-load-balancing annotation).
+The following `Service` should be configured to deploy an NLB with cross zone load balancing enabled (see [NLB notes](#network-load-balancer-nlb) for caveat on the cross-zone-load-balancing annotation).
 You will need to configure the proxy protocol in the NLB manually in the AWS Console.

 ```yaml
 apiVersion: v1